The screen doesn't turn off during a call when you hold the phone close to your face (Android 9.0, Android 10 or Android 11)

 The easiest way to install a software update is to do it wirelessly from your device.
 However, some updates are not available for wireless download.
 In such cases, you must check for new software using a USB cable and a computer running Xperia Companion.

 To download and install a system update wirelessly

 - If you are using a device with multiple users, make sure you are logged in as the owner.

-- Make sure your device is connected to the internet.
-It is recommended to use a Wi-Fi network instead of a mobile network to download new software so that you can avoid data traffic costs.
+- Make sure your device is connected to the Internet.
+It's recommended to use a Wi-Fi network instead of a mobile network to download new software to avoid data traffic costs.

 - If a system update is available, tap UPDATE.